patricklucas/apper/README.md

 Mini-Framework Mini-Example
 =======

-For more examples, check out the `examples/` dir, or for an insta-demo, run `python -m examples.sample.main` and go to [http://localhost:8080/](http://localhost:8080/).
+For more examples, check out the `examples/` dir, or for an insta-demo, run `python -m examples.simple.main` and go to [http://localhost:8080/](http://localhost:8080/).

 hello.py
 --------